afleitas/afleitas/README.md

 ## Hi there! 👋

-I'm Alejandro Fleitas, an actuary from the University of Buenos Aires and a Master's in Mathematical Statistics.
+I'm Alejandro Fleitas, an Actuary and a Master's in Mathematical Statistics from the University of Buenos Aires.

 ### Skills 🛠️